Layouts Management in Xeoma: camera grid and screen styles

 All these can be customized by accessing Xeoma’s “Layouts menu”.
 Click the button with a window to start optimizing your screen.
 The most basic (and the most useful) function is “Manage layouts”.
-To assign a specific set of cameras to a single screen choose “Layout: custom” and click on the camera images you need (they will be highlighted in blue), then click the window-button again.
+To arrange the camera grid and “screen styles” by assigning a specific set of cameras to a single screen choose “Layout: custom” and click on the camera images you need (they will be highlighted in blue), then click the window-button again.
 In the upper left corner you will now see 2 tabs: “All cameras” and “Page 1”.
 The latter is the one you’ve just created, right-click on it to rename the tab, e.g. the area these cameras oversee.
 If you need to change the images’ positions on the screen, simply drag them.

 If you need another page simply go to “Layouts menu” → “Manage layouts” → “Layout: custom” → “Add new tab” and highlight other cameras.
 Made a mistake while selecting cameras for a certain page?
 Choose “Edit current tab” in the same menu and select/deselect the camera images.
 Don’t need the page anymore?
 Click “Delete current tab” (the cameras will stay connected to the server, you can still see them in the “All cameras” tab).
 Finally, if you want Xeoma to arrange the cameras automatically by the sample, choose “Layout: XxY” (the first number is the amount of cameras across the window, the second – down the window).
 If you don’t want the tabs to be visible in the window, go “Layouts menu” → “Manage layouts” → “Hide pages panel”.